The queen in a hive isn’t always in charge, but without her, the hive is thrown into chaos.

 Sometimes the queen is unable to perform her primary function of populating the hive.
 She could be diseased or old.
 In either case, her pheromone levels take a dip, and the daughters know that it’s time for a coup to safeguard the honey bee colony.

 They begin preparations for a replacement.
 They embark on the task of raising queens who, with the advantage of youth and health, are able to battle the old queen and expel her from the hive.
-Not much of a severance package for the old guard, but it’s all in the name of colony prosperity.
+It’s not much of a severance package for the old guard, but it’s all in the name of colony prosperity.

 This is the case of queenless colonies or queenless hives.
 If the queen is missing altogether, the bees identify a brood that is the right age and raise another queen to replace it.